rafaelmoczalla/mta-nf/README.md

 * Involved in the task: align_tree.
 	* By default is set to the number of the available cores.
   	`$ ./nextflow run mta-nf --cpus 10`

-**--nodes**

-* If you run in a cluster and the msa method is t_coffee, sets the number of nodes reserved to run the pipeline.
-Useful for the t_coffee library optimization.
-* Involved in the task: build_tc_lib, align_tree.
-	* By default is set to 1.
-  	`$ ./nextflow run mta-nf --nodes 16`

 **--output**